VillansRule/OS-Copilot/README.md

 Functionaility: Opening Apps,Image Generation,Text Generation,Smart at Linux

-Custom responses can be added by modifying the chatbot to fetch responses from the folder
+Custom responses can be added by modifying the chatbot to fetch responses from the CustomResponses folder

 how 2 use: